Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Introduction

-\textbf{Main contributions.} Our key contributions are: \begin{itemize} \item A novel dataset of eye tracking data, comprising \nEyeTrackingSessions{} visual attention sessions of \nEyeTrackingParticipants{} developers engaged in sense-making tasks while using a common code editor with code written in three popular programming languages (Python, C++ and C\#). \item The first experimental comparison of both effectiveness and visual attention of GPT-like models and developers when reasoning on sense-making questions. \item Demonstrating a connection between the neural attention signal and the temporal sequence of location shifts regarding developer focus. \item The analytical formula for \textit{follow-up attention}, a novel post-processing approach derived solely from the attention signal, which aligns well with the developer interaction of which line to look at next when exploring code. \item An empirical evaluation comprising ten post-processing approaches of the attention signal, five heuristics, and an ablation study of the follow-up attention against the collected ground truth of developers exploring code. \end{itemize}
+\textbf{Contributions}: This paper makes the following contributions: \begin{itemize}[noitemsep, leftmargin=*, topsep=0pt] \item[$\star$] \textbf{Sensemaking Task} A novel task and setup to deepen our understanding of how the LLM attention connects to the temporal sequence of location shifts regarding developer focus. \item[$\star$] \textbf{Eye-Tracking Dataset} A novel dataset of \nEyeTrackingSessions{} eye tracking sessions of \nEyeTrackingParticipants{} developers engaged in sensemaking tasks while using a common code editor with code written in three popular programming languages (Python, C++, and C\#). \item[$\star$] \textbf{Follow-up Attention} The analytical formula for \textit{follow-up attention}, a novel post-processing approach derived solely from the attention signal, which aligns well with the developer interaction of which line to look at next when exploring code. \item[$\star$] \textbf{Empirical Study} The first comparison of both effectiveness and visual attention of LLMs and developers when reasoning on sensemaking questions.
+An empirical evaluation comprising ten post-processing approaches of the attention signal, five heuristics, and an ablation study of the follow-up attention against the collected ground truth of developers exploring code. \end{itemize}